fieldtrip/website/getting_started/neuralynx_fcdc.md

 ---
-title: Getting started with the Neuralynx data recorded at the Donders Institute
+title: Getting started with Neuralynx data recorded at the Donders Institute
 tags: [neuralynx, lfp, dataformat]
 ---

-# Getting started with the Neuralynx data recorded at the Donders Institute
+# Getting started with Neuralynx data recorded at the Donders Institute

 ## Introduction